Check out this: Automatic Data Processing Inc. (ADP) could be on the verge of a big rally

 Automatic Data Processing Inc. (ADP): Who are the competitors?

-The company’s main competitors (and peers) include Accenture plc (ACN) that is trading 68.39% up over the past 12 months.
-Intuit Inc. (INTU) is 54.17% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -1.92% from the last report on Mar 30, 2021 to stand at a total of 4.78 million short shares sold with a short interest ratio of 2.06.
+The company’s main competitors (and peers) include Accenture plc (ACN) that is trading 62.74% up over the past 12 months.
+Intuit Inc. (INTU) is 56.13% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 27.46% from the last report on Apr 14, 2021 to stand at a total of 3.83 million short shares sold with a short interest ratio of 1.79.